 Instructor: Dr. Marie-Christine Koop [firstname.lastname@example.org]

 Weeks 1 and 2 (June 23-July 3) will be held at UNT in LANG 109, 9:30 am - 12:20 pm, Monday though Friday.
 July 4 is a holiday.
-The online portion of the course (25%) will be offered after the two-week component held on campus, and students will have approximately four weeks to complete the assignments (July 7-August 7).
+Week 3 will be conducted online after the two-week component on campus.

 This course will present an overview of education in France.
 Topics will include: education of children in France; brief history of education; organization of the French educational system; specificities of education; women and education; the "baccalaureat" as an institution; teacher training; public vs. private schools; current events and reforms (teaching of languages, issues related to immigration and cultural diversity, violence).
 Lectures, readings, and discussions will be illustrated with video sequences and feature films.